I was meeting an old friend for lunch … but he was running late.

 On Ed’s wrist was a bulky, watch-like thingy — a GPS tracker.
 The staff could determine Ed’s whereabouts ‘in real time’ simply by watching a computer screen.
 Imagine that.
 And I thought electric typewriters and carbon paper were amazing.

-As good as the care there was, Ed longed to be back at his old apartment.
+As good as the care was, Ed longed to be back at his old apartment.
 And I could see why.
 Some of the ‘residents’ in his new digs were near zombies, right out of it.
 Sorry, but the politically-correct term isn’t coming to me right now.

 I felt Ed didn’t belong in that place and I know he saw things the same way.
 He often asked, “Why the f— am I here?
 Get me out of this f—ing place!”
 My friend was becoming very frustrated.